saurabhsawale04/mostOdiRuns/README.md

-# Getting Started with Create React App

-This project shows most one day international runs scored by players
+# This project shows most one day international runs scored by players